The Razors Edge (AC/DC album)

 The Razors Edge is the twelfth studio album by Australian rock band AC/DC.
-Released on 24 September 1990, through Albert Productions/CBS Records International in Australasia and Atlantic Records in Europe, it was recorded in 1990 in Little Mountain Sound Studios in Vancouver, Canada, and was mixed and engineered by Mike Fraser and produced by Bruce Fairbairn.
+Released on 24 September 1990, through Albert Productions/CBS Records International in Australasia, Atlantic Records in Europe, and Atco in North America, it was recorded in 1990 in Little Mountain Sound Studios in Vancouver, Canada, and was mixed and engineered by Mike Fraser and produced by Bruce Fairbairn.
 It was a major comeback for the band, featuring the hits "Thunderstruck", "Are You Ready" and "Moneytalks".
 This is the only studio album to feature Welsh drummer Chris Slade, who was the drummer for AC/DC from 1989 to his dismissal in 1994.

 Critical commentary for the album was generally mixed, with Alex Henderson of AllMusic complimenting Brian Johnson and Angus Young, while John Mendelsohn from Rolling Stone criticises its similarity to the band's past works.
 The album reached number 2 on the US Billboard 200 and number 4 on the UK Albums Chart, a smash commercial success that returned the band to a peak equivalent to that of their late 1970s and early 1980s popularity.
 The album earned multi-platinum certifications in Australia, Canada, Germany, Switzerland and the US.
 To support The Razors Edge, the band undertook the Razors Edge World Tour, starting in November 1990.